Homemade with love: Siblings publish Hakka and Nonya cookbook with late mum’s recipes

 The book is not for sale but members of the public can get their hands on one if they donate $250 or more to the hospital via https://www.giving.sg/donate/campaign/legacy-of-love to raise funds for the less-privileged families and patients who are in need.

-Ms Cheung said she decided to donate the recipe books to St Luke’s, where she worked for 16-and-a-half years, because of the exceptional care her mother received at the hospital.
+Ms Cheung said she decided to donate the recipe books to St Luke’s, where she worked for 16½ years, because of the exceptional care her mother received at the hospital.

-Since the death of Madam Lee, the Cheung siblings do not meet up for meals as regularly as before.
+Since Madam Lee’s death, the Cheung siblings do not meet for meals as regularly as before.
 But when they do, they would prepare dishes that remind them of their mother.

 One such dinner happened last week, just a week before Mother’s Day.